Air Pollution Monitoring Systems in India: How Air Quality Is Measured

 Example: Real-Time Monitoring During Delhi Smog

-During winter in North India, cities such as Delhi often experience severe air pollution episodes.
-Continuous monitoring systems detect rapid increases in PM2.5 levels throughout the day.
+During winter in North India, cities such as Delhi frequently experience severe air pollution episodes, with PM2.5 concentrations rising rapidly within short time periods.

 For example, PM2.5 concentrations can increase sharply within a few hours during peak pollution periods.
 This real-time monitoring capability allows authorities to respond quickly to pollution spikes and helps researchers understand how pollution evolves during severe episodes.